dragonhunt02/dokku-uro-deploy/README.md

 ## Dokku deploy setup
 Environment variables can be changed in `deploy.sh`

+You can point `ROOT_URL` to a domain where production website will be hosted.
+If changed, ensure `git` ssh hostname is set to same domain).

 Local Container
 ```
 docker exec -i dokku bash < "deploy.sh"